BadIdeaFactory/corporate/CONTRIBUTING.md

 encodes these formatting conventions in a way that most text editors can read.

+### File Naming Scheme

+When filenames consist of multiple words, use alternating underscores and hyphens, e.g. `code_of-conduct.md`.

+How do you know which to start with?
+It's simple.
+If the file name begins with a vowel, begin with the hyphen, otherwise, begin with the underscore.

+If the filename begins with a number or non-alphabetic character, all hyphens must be replaced with en dashes.

 ### Licensing Your Contribution
 The corporate is published under the
 [MIT License](http://www.apache.org/licenses/).
 It is important that